aurelia/aurelia/docs/user-docs/router-lite/routing-lifecycle.md

 In many ways, the `loading` method is the same as `canLoad` with the exception that `loading` cannot prevent the component from loading.
 Where `canLoad` can be used to redirect users away from the component, the `loading` method cannot.

-This lifecycle hook can be utilized to
+This lifecycle hook can be utilized to perform setup; for example, fetching data from backend API etc.

-All of the above code examples for `canLoad` can be used with `load` and will work the same with exception of being able to return `true` or `false` boolean values to prevent the component being loaded.
+All of the above code examples for `canLoad` can be used with `load` and will work the same with the exception of being able to return `true` or `false` boolean values to prevent the component being loaded.

 One of the examples is refactored using `loading` hook that is shown below.